IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 This produces a Merkle root which will identify a Plutus Core AST uniquely, modulo the usual assumptions about cryptographic hash functions.

 When we run a validator with a particular input, not all of the nodes in its AST may actually be required.
 By extending the Plutus Core AST type slightly we can produce AST which omit unneeded nodes while still having the same Merkle root.
 To do this, introduce new constructors `Pruned` into the `Term` type and `PrunedTy` into the `Type` type, each with a single argument containing a hash.
-To Merklise a validator with particular inputs, we run it with those inputs and observe (using a suitably modified evaluator) which nodes are actually use during execution.
+To Merklise a validator with particular inputs, we run it with those inputs and observe (using a suitably modified evaluator) which nodes are actually used during execution.
 Having done this, we take the unused nodes and replace each one with a `Pruned`/`PrunedTy` node containing their Merkle hashes.

 The function `M#` for calculating Merkle hashes now has to be extended to deal with `Pruned` nodes: we do exactly the same as above except that when we encounter a `Pruned` node we just extract the hash which it contains rather than calculating a new hash.
 This means that if we take an AST `T` and another AST `T'` obtained by replacing any number of nodes with their `Pruned` version, then we have `M#(T) = M#(T')`.
 This allows one to use a validator which has been shrunk to contain only relevant code, while allowing an on-chain check that the Merkle hash is as expected.
 If such a validator is executed and an attempt to evaluate a `Pruned` node is encountered then validation should fail.
 This might happen if, for example, Merklisation was performed with program inputs differing from those provided on chain.